Table of Contents

 This action rigidizes the entire bowl into one integral assembly.
 The assembly, as mentioned earlier, is dynamically balanced during manufacturing.

 The tightening of the lock ring of the bowl is a laborious task.
 Therefore, it is common for operators to leave out a couple of discs from the assembly to ease the re-assembly.
 These missing discs prevent the bowl assembly from forming a ‘tight’ pack and imbalance the bowl.
 The slightest of imbalances leads to vibration at the high operating RPM of the centrifuge.

-Over time, the discs within the disc bowl compress and wear, which causes the disc stack to ‘settle’ meaning compress down to a reduced height compared to the new stack.
-This compression causes a similar issue like that with missing discs.
+Over time, the discs within the disc bowl compress and wear, which causes the disc stack to ‘settle’, meaning it compresses down to a reduced height compared to the new stack.
+This compression causes a similar issue to that with missing discs.

 The obvious solution is to have the correct amount of discs in the bowl to avoid this cause of imbalance and subsequent vibration associated with it.